Go From Confused To Camera-Confident

 I'm so excited to offer a new online version of my previous in-person classes.
 Over the years, I've adjusted my classes to fit the available time of my students.
 The workshop began in 2011 as a six-week workshop, taught one day a week, for two hours.
 As time went by, I restructured the class to fit into two full Saturdays.
 Finally, I restructured it again into one very long Saturday.

-I'm thrilled to be able to return to the six-week workshop schedule.
+I'm thrilled to be able to offer it online, in a way that fits your schedule.
 The testimonials below come from my new in-person workshops, plus the in-person workshops I have taught in the past.

 Here’s what people are saying about the workshop

 I would strongly recommend Caroline’s Camera Mechanics Workshop

 When I retired three years ago, I dusted off my old Nikon D3200 camera and started to fire away.
 I thought I knew how aperture, shutter speed and ISO worked on the camera.
 Did I know how they complimented each other to create that perfect image?
 Why where they under or over exposed?
 Did I really intend for the depth of field to be that shallow?
 I wanted to invest in a new camera but not until I had a clear understanding of the 5 modes of the camera - manual, aperture, shutter, auto and program mode.